 - Look for great results based on customer reviews

-Some products I recommend to combine and create a salt and pepper beard include:
+Some products I recommend to create the perfect salt & pepper beard include:

 To prepare for dyeing your beard, shower the night before and wash your beard with a gentle conditioning beard wash.
 You don’t want any product or oily buildup as you’ll likely not want to wash your beard for several days to lock in your hair color.